Kartikk-26/E-Commerce-Project/README.md

    ```

 ## 🛒 Usage
-- Users can register and log in to browse products, manage their cart, and complete purchases.
+- **Users**: Register, log in, browse products, manage cart, and complete purchases.
-- Admins can log in to manage products, categories, and orders via the admin dashboard.
+- **Admins**: Access the dashboard to manage product inventory and orders.

 ## 🧑‍💻 Contributing
-We welcome contributions to enhance the functionality and features of this project.
-Here’s how you can contribute:
+We encourage contributions to enhance **QuickBazaar**.
+To contribute:
 - **Fork the repository**
 - **Create a new branch**:
    ```bash